Home / Analysis / Crypto / Price Predictions / Litecoin Price Prediction 2025: Worst Over as LTC Aims to Rebound

 Maximum Supply 84,000,000

-Holder distribution The top 10 holders own 14.68% of the maximum supply as of Jan.
-6
+Holder distribution as of April 29.
+The top 10 holders own 14.55% of the maximum supply

 From the Litecoin Whitepaper

-It says, “Litecoin is a peer-to-peer Internet currency that enables instant, near-zero-cost payments to anyone in the world.
-Litecoin is an open-source, global payment network that is fully decentralized without any central authorities.
+It says, “Litecoin is a peer-to-peer Internet currency that enables instant, near-zero-cost payments to anyone worldwide.”
+Litecoin is an open-source, global payment network that is fully decentralized and without central authorities.
 Mathematics secures the network and empowers individuals to control their finances.

 “Litecoin features faster transaction confirmation times and improved storage efficiency than the leading math-based currency.
 With substantial industry support, trade volume, and liquidity, Litecoin is a proven medium of commerce complementary to Bitcoin.”